matthew-brett/curious-git/curious_journey.rst

 .. the staging area

-Now you are used to having the commit messages in ``message.txt``, you aren't so pleased with your fourth commit.
-You now prefer to break your changes up into self-contained chunks of work, with a matching commit message.
-But, looking at your fourth commit, it looks like you included two separate chunks of work.
+Now you are used to your new system, you find that you like to break your changes up into self-contained chunks of work, each with their own commit, and a matching commit message.
+When you look back at your fourth commit, it looks like you included two separate chunks of work into the same commit.
 You've even confessed to this in your commit message:

 .. prizewrite:: snapshot_4/message.txt